 For instance, imagine your image is focused on a man who is looking toward the right.
 He deserves to be positioned on your grid’s left line.
 Likewise, the line along which he is looking should run along the top line of your grid.
 This kind of framing is intuitive to the viewer; it seems natural.
 And is more engaging.

-Like all rules of composition, the rule of 3rds can be bent or broken.
+Like all rules of composition, the rule of thirds can be bent or broken.
 In reality, setting it aside can yield photographs that deliver shocking impact.
 As an example, a lone road that runs directly into the horizon can be positioned directly in the middle of your image.
-While doing so ignores the ROT, it can produce a powerful image that draws your spectator’s eye.
+While doing so ignores the rule of thirds, it can produce a powerful image that draws your viewer’s eye.

 By framing your subjects according to the rule of thirds, you’ll be able to create compositions that appear balanced and interesting to your viewer.
-That said, after you learn the way to effectively use the ROT, be open to experimenting with pictures that ignore it.
-You could be stunned by the effect your footage can have.
+That said, after you learn the way to effectively use the rule of thirds, be open to experimenting with pictures that ignore it.

-This article was kindly provided by Poster brain, who’s passion is poster printing (and, for some reason, hair).
-They have scoured the planet for the finest quality paper, printers, and inks to provide an incredible poster experience.
+This article was kindly provided by Poster Brain, whose passion is poster printing (and, for some reason, hair).
+They’ve scoured the planet for the finest quality paper, printers, and inks to provide an incredible poster experience.

 Like This Article?